stdtom/ssl_certinfo/README.rst

   * ip ranges, e.g. ``10.0.0.1-10.0.0.10``,
   * or any combination of the previous.

+* Connect to target hosts via an http proxy (optional).

 * Results will be presented in various output formats: ``--table``, ``--json``, ``--yaml``, ``--csv``, ``--raw``.